qiskit-community/MicroQiskit/versions/Lua/README.md

 If using the PICO-8, you will also need the contents of [math.p8](math.p8).
 This provides a minimal math table required by MicroQiskit.

+An example of MicroQiskit Lua in use can be seen in [main.lua](main.lua).

 ### Documentation

 * [Documentation for MicroQiskit](https://microqiskit.readthedocs.io/en/latest/lua.html)